FilteredPush/bdqtestrunner/README.md

 ## TG2 task group maintinance:

-### Reformatting test data into expected input form from the (current as of August 2022) working source .xlsx spreadsheet
+### Reformatting test data into expected input form from the (current as of June 2023 v46) working source .xlsx spreadsheet

 Export Data sheet as csv to src/main/resources/ e.g. as src/main/resources/Test_data_23_2022-08-22.csv